Xuebaotou: The Iconic Face of Academic Pressure and Digital Identity

 Academic Performance and Identity Crisis

-Xuebaotou isn’t just an image—it becomes part of one’s identity.
-But what happens when a student fails to live up to that image?
+Xuebaotou isn’t merely an image—it becomes a part of who one is.
+But what does one do when a student fails to meet that image?

 • Loss of self-worth